 The Subset of steps to run section allows you to control a stopping or starting point for the run.
 If you turn on Stop after, you can select one of the available stopping points.
 All data sets selected for running (by means of the button in the Run column of the Datasets table) will be run to the same selected stopping point.
 When the run stops at such a point, you can then turn on Start from and select a starting point.
 Generally you would want to select the starting point paired with the stopping point, but you can go back to an earlier one if desired.
 Ordinarily, it would not work to select a starting point later than the earliest point reached by any of the data sets included in the run, so this ius not allowed by default.
 However, if you have completed a step manually, such that it would not be a problem to start at a later step, then you can select Enable starting from any step and select any step.
 When starting past the Fine Alignment step, Batchruntomo no longer recomputes the fine alignment (which involves adjusting alignment parameters as needed.)

 Press Run to start a run.
-During the run, you can use Kill Process to stop processing immediately, or Pause to make it stop after the current data set finishes or reaches the stopping point.
+During the run, you can use Kill Process to stop processing as quickly as possible, or Pause to make it stop after the current data set finishes or reaches the stopping point (or when all running data sets reach that point, if running in parallel).
+When running multiple jobs in parallel, a Kill will not take effect for each job until it finishes its current step and checks for a quit signal.
 After a Pause or Kill, the Resume button can be used to restart the run from where it left off.
-When resuming from a Kill, the data set that was killed will be run from the beginning or from the selected starting point, not from the step where it was killed.
+When resuming from a Kill, each data set that was killed will be run from the beginning or from the selected starting point, not from the step where it was killed.

-Etomo saves and runs a single command file in the project directory, named "rootname.com", where "rootname" is the project root name from the Batch Setup tab.
+When not running in parallel, Etomo saves and runs a single command file in the project directory, named "rootname.com", where "rootname" is the project root name from the Batch Setup tab.
 During the run, a corresponding log file will be created in the project directory and will contain all of the log output from the run.
 There will be a copy of the portion of that log for each data set in its respective directory, named "batchruntomo.log"; this can be opened with the Open Log button in the Run table.
 The full log for all runs can be opened from the menu brought up by right-clicking over the panel.
 Selected extracts are shown in the Project Log.
+The portion of the project log for each data set can be opened with the Proj Log button.

 You can exit Etomo after starting a run and reopen it later.
 The program will "reconnect" to the run, whether it is finished or not, and update the status for all data sets.